Shift Before You Learn: Enabling Low-Rank Representations in Reinforcement Learning: Further Numerical Experiments

 \section{Further Numerical Experiments}

 To complement the theoretical insights and main experimental findings, we provide additional numerical results that investigate the behavior of shifted successor measures across a wider range of settings.
 These experiments aim to probe the robustness and generality of our approach in different environments, under different data collection policies, and with both model-based and model-free estimators.
 All experiments were run on a single CPU and are reproducible within a day.
+As mentioned in the main text, all code is available at \url{https://github.com/stestoKTH/shift-SM}.